Are your finances in a mess? They might be. For example, if you…

 Not only will you get rewarded for setting up a new bank account (some banks will reward you with cash), but you will also have the means to better organise the money you have coming in.
 Use one account for your bills, and the other for the rest of your spending, such as shopping for both the essentials and inessentials.

 If your finances are in a state of disarray, you need to get on top of them before matters get worse.
-Use our advice, and speak to others for help, such as a debt-relief charity or a financial advisor.
-And if you have any advice of your own for our readers, be sure to let us know.
+Use this advice, and speak to others for help, such as a debt-relief charity or a financial advisor if needed.